You can configure images for Windows guest customization by applying guest customization metadata.

 Windows workgroup to join

-Select the workgroup that the VM should join.
+Select the workgroup that the virtual machine will join.

 - Click Save.

 When you launch instances from the image, the specified Windows guest customization options are applied.